 You can’t use a personal loan from American Express for education expenses or for purchasing a home or car.
 It’s better to browse loans for these specific purposes in order to find one that has a low interest rate and good terms.

 A personal loan from American Express can be useful for people who already have preapproval offers and have a large expense they need to tackle.
 However, some loans can only be used for debt consolidation, and there’s no guarantee you’ll receive a loan when you apply.
-It’s best to browse all your options with our comprehensive guide to personal loans so you can enter into a loan contract with confidence that you’ve made the right financial decision.
+It’s best to browse all your options so you can enter into a loan contract with confidence that you’ve made the right financial decision.